-If you’re feeling up to the challenge, The Spruce have a series of online tutorials covering all sorts of different items, which you could check out.
+If you’re feeling up to the challenge, The Spruce have a series of online tutorials which show you how to repair various electrical items.

-If you’re like us, and would much rather someone else do the fixing and avoid potential disasters, the following businesses all offer a repair service:
+If you’re like us, and would much rather someone else do the fixing, the following businesses all offer a repair service: